What you need to know to get your general contractor license in Florida

 There are two types of examination categories:

-Division 2 Categories: This exam is for Class A/B air conditioning, pool/spa servicing, and roofing, and other trades.
+Division 2 Categories: This exam is for Class A/B air conditioning, pool/spa servicing, roofing and other trades.
 It is a two-part exam that covers business and finance and trade knowledge.

 All exams are open book and take 9 hours to 12 hours, depending on the exam.